Infotech-Financials-Pvt-Ltd/Chanakya-Trade-Report/ReadME.md

 Chanakya Trade Report is a free open source software created by Infotech Financials Pvt Ltd which uses the NOTIS API to display daily trade reports of Equity, Derivatives and Currency markets.
 It is a desktop application that requires members to input their username and tokens assigned by NSE in order to function.

-### Application Features:
+### Main Features:
-- Members can inquire and download trades and actions.
+1. Members can view trades and actions report in real time.
-- Cash, Future & Options and Currency market options available.
+2. Reports have information of three market segments: cash, derivatives and currency
+3. Totals of buy/sell trades and other calculations available
-- Trade and actions file download which can be opened in Excel.
+4. Reports can be downloaded as csv files and can be edited in Excel.
-- Live trading report.
-- Get total traded buy/sell values and total trades calculations.

 ![trade-window-with-data](/Chanakya-Trade-Report/docs/trade-report-window.jpg)